softcomui/cpc-website2/_gallery/royal-visit.markdown

 ---
-title: Director General (DG), Consumer Protection Council (CPC), Babatunde Irukera (second left), presenting materials for the launch of the National Campaign and Advocacy for Quality in Nigeria, to His Royal Majesty ( HRM), Oba Rilwan Akiolu, the Oba of Lagos.
+title: Director General (DG), Federal Competition and Consumer Protection Commission (FCCPC), Babatunde Irukera (second left), presenting materials for the launch of the National Campaign and Advocacy for Quality in Nigeria, to His Royal Majesty ( HRM), Oba Rilwan Akiolu, the Oba of Lagos.
 On the DG’s right are, UNIDO’s Chief Technical Adviser on National